 Astrophysics (Index) | About |

 A GW detection (gravitational wave detection) is the reception of a gravitational wave (GW) pattern that is recognized as the signal of an astronomical event (a gravitational wave event or GW event) by a gravitational-wave detector such as LIGO.
-Detections so far have mostly been GWs from black hole mergers, but a few from mergers including neutron stars.
-Detecting these merger signals has been the aim of these first ground-based GW detectors: the merger process had been analyzed regarding the signal they would produce and the successful detections confirm current science of black holes and neutron stars as well as the general relativity model of gravity.
+Detected events so far have generally been GWs from black hole mergers due to the orbital decay of a pair of co-orbiting black holes, but also include a few cases where one or both the co-orbiting objects have been neutron stars.
+Detecting such merger-signals was the aim of these first ground-based GW detectors: the merger process had been analyzed regarding the signal they would produce and the successful detections confirm current science of black holes and neutron stars as well as the general relativity model of gravity.

-The merger signal is a chirp (waves rising in frequency, from quicker and quicker orbits preceding the impact), followed by a short period of lesser waves, the ringdown (waves from some further repositioning of mass just after the impact, i.e., the recoil).
-To be recognized, the signal must show a pattern distinct from the gravitational wave background.
-The signal reveals information analytically (e.g., the chirp mass), and more through numerical simulation of objects of various sizes and rotations.
+To be detectable, a signal must have sufficient amplitude and a sufficiently-distinct pattern to stand out from the gravitational wave background, i.e., all the other random GWs produced across the universe.
+These events combined the nearness and strength to stand out, and the singles consists of a chirp (waves rising in frequency) followed by a short period of lesser waves called the ringdown.
+The chirp is because the final orbits produce waves in proportion to the orbital periods, and the orbits speed up as the orbit decays.
+The final impact produces a few more less-regular waves from a rearrangement of masses, producing the ringdown.
+The signal reveals information analytically (e.g., the chirp mass), and more through numerical simulation of mergers of pairs of objects of various sizes and rotations.
 There is an inclination-distance degeneracy because the signal is to some degree directional: if viewed from edge-on to the orbit, the signal is twice as strong as if viewed from perpendicular to the orbit.
-The ringdown signal helps reduce this ambiguity.
-If information regarding the alignment of the merging objects' rotations can be deduced, that would provide evidence whether the two objects were born as a binary star versus some sort of capture.
+The ringdown helps reduce this ambiguity.
+Any determination of the angle between the merging objects' rotational axes gives a clue regarding whether the two objects were born as a binary star versus capture subsequent to their formation.

 GWyymmdd | what merged | detector(s) | |